JeroenDM/descartes_tutorials/README.md

 - Add tolerances in local tool frame.

 ## Workspace organization

+Because I new to ROS development and open to suggestions, I will explain how I orginizade my workspace to write and test this tutorial.
+As IDE we use [RoboWare](http://www.roboware.me/), which is based on visual studio code.

 Everything is in one (catkin) workspace, because using multiple workspaces caused problems.
 In the src folder of the workspaces I put all the git repos that containing the packages.
 This results in the following file structure: